VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch01/ch01_foundations_revised_math+pedagogy_v3.md

 The feasible set $\{\boldsymbol{\alpha} \in \Delta_N : \text{constraints hold}\}$ is a polytope (convex), and the objective is linear.
 By Slater's condition (strict feasibility: $\exists \tilde{\pi}$ with $\mathbb{E}[\text{CM2}(\tilde{\pi})] > \tau$), strong duality holds for the Lagrangian saddle-point problem.
 See [@boyd:convex_optimization:2004, Section 5.2.3].

 $\square$

+**What this tells us:**

+Strong duality means we can solve the constrained problem #EQ-1.18 by solving the unconstrained Lagrangian #EQ-1.19---no duality gap.
+Practically, this justifies **primal-dual algorithms**: alternate between improving the policy (primal) and adjusting constraint penalties (dual), confident that convergence to the saddle point yields the constrained optimum.

+The strict feasibility requirement ($\exists \tilde{\pi}$ with slack in the CM2 constraint) is typically easy to verify: the baseline production policy usually satisfies constraints with margin.
+If no such policy exists, the constraints may be infeasible---you're asking for profitability floors that no ranking can achieve.
+Chapter 8 develops diagnostics for detecting infeasible constraint configurations.

 **Implementation preview**: In Chapter 8, we'll implement constraint-aware RL using primal-dual optimization:
 1. **Primal step**: $\theta \leftarrow \theta + \eta \nabla_\theta \mathcal{L}(\theta, \boldsymbol{\lambda})$ (improve policy toward higher reward and constraint satisfaction)